Maine votes in:

 Register by mail?

 You can download a voter registration form as a PDF or a Word doc (accessible to screen readers) from the Maine Secretary of State and return it and all required documentation by mail to your municipal clerk or to the Secretary of State’s office: Division of Elections: #101 State House Station, Augusta, ME 04333-0101.
-Request an absentee ballot at the same time by including an absentee ballot request form with your voter registration form.

 Register if I am a college student?